mfvianna/emtm/README.rst

     - Some additional envirnoment variables are set within an emtm session:

-      - EMTM_ROOT_TTY: Is set to the root tty name (i.e., the root tty where emtm is running) when the -a option is used;
+      - EMTM_TTY: Is set to the root tty name (i.e., the root tty where emtm is running).
+        OBS: This variable is only set when the -a option is used;

-      - EMTM_TTY: Is set to the emtm's session pseudo tty name (i.e, the "pts/?" tty of a chield terminal);
+      - EMTM_TERM: Is set to the root terminal (usually "linux" when run in a Linux VT;
+        OBS: This variable is only set when the -a option is used;

       - EMTM_VERSION: Is set to emtm's verision;